BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 1. Call [Get Access Token](/reference/getaccesstoken) to retrieve an access token needed for calls to all other API operations.

 1. Call [Create Recipient](/reference/createrecipient) to obtain a *recipientId* for each of your end users, keeping in mind the caveats mentioned in the preceding sections about using identifiers.
-Here are additional considerations:

-    1. Although [Create Recipient](/reference/createrecipient) requires certain request body property values, none of them are ultimately essential except *senderId*.
+Although [Create Recipient](/reference/createrecipient) currently requires certain request body property values, none are really essential except *senderId*.
 So, you can pass dummy information for the other property values.
 You can also add various field objects as needed.
 For example, you may want to store a *userId* (valid for your database) in a ReadyRemit *Recipient* entity field.
+Here is an example of a valid request body:

     ```
     {